 O my Three, my All, my Beatitude, infinite Solitude, Immensity in which I lose myself, I surrender myself to You as Your prey.
 Bury Yourself in me that I may bury myself in You until I depart to contemplate in Your light the abyss of Your greatness.

 Saint Elizabeth of the Trinity (Discalced Carmelite)

-Do you see now why her name meaning “house” was her whole life?
-She wanted to be nothing but a house for the Blessed Trinity to come into her soul and dwell as if in a house.
+Do you see now, why her name meaning “house”, was her whole life?
+She wanted to be nothing but a home for the Blessed Trinity, to come into her soul, and dwell as if in a house.
 Another tabernacle!
-“The Three”, as she so tenderly called them, one can only have such a loving nickname after having centered her whole being on getting to know them.
+“The Three”, as she so tenderly called them; one can only have such a loving nickname after having centered her whole being on getting to know them.
 We give nicknames to those we know and love.
 I have often heard that the names we are given can be symbolic of what we are called to.
-I think we are all called to be houses for Our Lady and the Trinity.
+I think we are all called to be tabernacles for Our Lady and the Trinity.
 I hope Elizabeth helped you see that through this post, the way she did for me those six years ago.